 - Mandatory arguments:

 - ♦ run: A Cpu to run task on

 - stack: A memory Segment to put stack in.
 Stack does not grow dynamically.
 This should be a segment of cacheable memory for performance reasons.

-- ♦ desc: A memory Segment to put the task's description in.
+- desc: A memory Segment to put the task's description in.
 This description won't be written to.
 Segment may be read-only memory.

+- Optional arguments:

+- tty and tty_no: name of a segment associated to a multi_tty and the tty number in the component.
+They should both be defined at the same time

 - Example: